ErfanFarhangi/S-OAMC-And-G-OAMC/README.md

 Mobility-aware computation offloading in edge-computing using machine learning

-The source codes for six methods, including S-OAMC, OAMC, S-OAMC-WP, G-OAMC, BFD, and IP, are provided in the file "Code.cpp".
+The source codes for six methods, including S-OAMC, OAMC, S-OAMC-WP, G-OAMC, BFD, and IP, are provided in the file "Codes.cpp".
 The codes are all implemented in c++.